DuongDo-Intersystems/Python_multimodal_qs/README.md

 ## Output

 If all works correctly, you will see a list of airports output.
-Data is stored and retrieved using JDBC (relationally).
+Data is stored and retrieved using PyODBC (relationally).

 If you would like to see how to store data natively using Python:
 1. Find and uncomment the following lines: